Native Plants - header

 Advocate for the land

 Nearly all of our public lands are open to grazing.
-We plug into every management process we can and advocate for less grazing across the plateau on behalf of the plants and critters negatively impacted by livestock.
+We plug into every management process we can to advocate for less grazing across the plateau.

 Native plants - what and why